pureliani/react-controller/README.md

 // 'myLoggerPlugin' function will be invoked ONLY ONCE and
 // as soon as the 'storeAPI' gets created.
+// P.S: you can also use ReturnType<Plugin> type instead, in case
-// you will need to pass a name to this plugin even if you dont need it. const myLoggerPlugin: Plugin = (name) => (storeAPI) => {
+// you don't need a name.
+const myLoggerPlugin: Plugin = (name) => (storeAPI) => {
   const {
     //Get the root state of the store getState,

-    // state setter with a support of selectors
+    // same as 'stateSetter' returned from 'create', except that it doesn't
-    // This will not cause a rerender, if you want to do that, call the
+    // trigger rerender of components, if you want to do that call 'notify'
-    // 'notify' function with 'internal' as an argument right after setting the
+    // right after updating the state.
-    // state, e.g: notify(['internal'])
+    // state, e.g: stateSetter()({ count: 10 }); notify(['internal']);
     stateSetter,

     // notify(['internal']) - rerender components which are using the